DTUWindEducation/final-project-letsgorepo/README.md

 ### Modules included
 `__init__`
 Is the defalt file that the package should have.

+---

 `defclasses`
 Here we defined a class for loading wind data.
 It includes file path, open the files, and turn them into dataframe as a preperation to calculate later.

+---

 `read_input`
+Functions for reading NetCDF and wind turbine CSV input data, including calculations of the reference wind speed (the combination of 'u' and 'v', and reference wind directions)

+---

 `interpolate_4_loc`
 In this module we have three functions, which are
 - `interpolate speed`: Interpolate the wind speed at a specific point inside the boundary box.
 - `interpolate direction`: Interpolate the wind direction at a specific point inside the boundary box.
 - `compute alpha`: Compute each alpha at time series by 10m and 100m.
 - `compute apeed at height`: Calculate wind speed at a specific height using power law, taking 10m or 100m as the reference height.

+---

 `wind_rose`: Plot wind rose diagram that showes the frequencies of different wind direction at a given location (inside the box) and a given height.

+---

+`AEP`: Compute AEP of a specifed wind turbine (NREL 5 MW or NREL 15 MW) at a given location inside the box for a given year in the period we have provided the wind data
 #### Two 'unnecessary files'
 `open_nc_files`: This is only for opening the .nc files and see what's inside, and for checking if our function open the file correctly in order.
 `sort_read_inputs`: This is an 'extra function' to sort the data according to for different coordinate.
 It will be used if we need to calculate something for a single location of those four.